Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Summary

-Based on this comprehensive theoretical framework, we have simulated proton decay processes involving an ALP and recast existing Super-K data to set stringent bounds on the inverse decay widths of these exotic modes.
+Based on this comprehensive theoretical framework, we simulated proton decay processes involving an ALP and recast existing Super-K data to set bounds on the inverse decay widths of these exotic modes.
+Although our treatment of the experimental recasts is simplified and conservative, we still obtain meaningful results because of the large number of protons in the experiment.
 These results are complementary to current searches for nucleon decay modes involving only SM final states.
-The bounds we have derived not only significantly improve upon inclusive limits set by experiments nearly four decades ago, but also extend across a broad range of ALP masses.
-From these results, we established robust lower limits on the effective scales $\Lambda_{\tt eff}$ associated with the relevant Wilson coefficients.
+The bounds we derived not only significantly improve upon inclusive limits set by experiments nearly four decades ago, but also extend across a broad range of ALP masses.
+Using these results, we established conservative lower limits on the effective scales $\Lambda_{\tt eff}$ associated with the relevant Wilson coefficients.
 We found that the lower bounds on $\Lambda_{\tt eff}$ for operators corresponding to the new chiral irreps are of the same order as those for operators in the usual irreps.
-Last, by employing these limits on $\Lambda_{\tt eff}$ in the massless ALP limit, we further predict new bounds on the occurrence of some BNV neutron and hyperon decay modes.
-Our results impose very stringent limits on the branching ratios of exotic hyperon decay modes, while the projected bounds on neutron decays are within reach of future neutrino experiments such as JUNO and DUNE.
+Finally, by employing these limits on $\Lambda_{\tt eff}$ in the massless ALP limit, we predicted new bounds on the occurrence of some BNV neutron and hyperon decay modes.
+Our results imposed very stringent limits on the branching ratios of exotic hyperon decay modes, while the projected bounds on neutron decays were within the reach of future neutrino experiments such as JUNO and DUNE.

 \acknowledgments This work was supported by the Grants No.\,NSFC-12035008, No.\,NSFC-12247151, and No.\,NSFC-12305110.